-If you need help with implementing a Google Maps API, you’re in the right place.
+If you need help with implementing a Custom Google Maps API, you’re in the right place.

 If you’re looking for information about Google Maps API being a paid service, click here.

-Today, we’re exploring some new ways of using a Google Maps API on your website.
+Today, we’re exploring some new ways of using Custom Google Maps API on your website.

 Google Maps has always been a low priority for people when they’re having a website built but think about how many people look for a localised service.